django-cms/django-cms/docs/introduction/01-install.rst

 <https://djangocms-installer.readthedocs.io/en/latest/usage.html#batch-mode-default>`_, and sets up your new project
 with some default values.

-Later, you may wish to manage some of these yourself, in which case you need to run it in `Wizard mode
+Later, you may wish to manage some of these by yourself, in which case you need to run it in `Wizard mode
 <https://djangocms-installer.readthedocs.io/en/latest/usage.html#wizard-mode>`_.
 The default in *Batch mode* is to set
 up an English-only project, which will be sufficient for the purposes of this tutorial.
 You can of course simply edit the new project's ``settings.py`` file at any time to change or add site languages or amend other settings.